SBCV/Blender-Addon-Photogrammetry-Importer/README.md

 	* using NVM, PLY
 - [ ] Meshroom ([https://alicevision.github.io/](https://alicevision.github.io/))

-Tested for Blender 2.80 Release Candidate 3.
+Tested for Blender 2.80.
 If you want to run the addon in Blender 2.79 use the [2.79 branch](https://github.com/SBCV/Blender-Import-NVM-Addon/tree/blender279).

 ## Getting Started
 - [Installation Instructions](doc/markdown/installation.md)